Tet 2026: Vietnamese Lunar New Year

 • No closing door: It may prevent luck and fortune from entering the house.

-During the Tet holiday, most businesses, government offices, and non-essential services are closed.
+During Tet, most businesses, government offices, and non-essential services are closed.
 Nevertheless, hotels and many restaurants and services are still open to serve a remarkable number of tourists traveling during Tet for vacation and traditional exploration.
 Employees working on this holiday will receive 300% regular daily salary.

 Tet holiday schedule in recent years